JuliusKoronci/javascript-clean-code/lib/bad_practice/README.md

 ### Addressing all rules with a declarative approach of what we want to achieve

-Lets start by identifying the purpose of the code, what is it we want to achieve, what is our intent?
+Let's start by identifying the purpose of the code, what is it that we want to achieve, what is our intent?

 We have an array of cars and we would like to be able to get a new array where the data of the cars is updated while not breaking any best practice rules we have set up.